Summer: the season of vitality and the Fire element

 Physical symptoms associated with an unbalanced Fire element include the following:

-Excessive perspiration or lack of perspiration
+Excessive perspiration or lack of sweat

 Rashes, hives, or hot skin eruptions